NBC, Fox News, Facebook pull Trump campaign ad linking immigration, crime

 The ad was placed on the popular football broadcast to encourage voters to choose candidates from Trump’s Republican Party in elections on Tuesday that will determine whether Republicans retain control of the U.S. Congress.

-“After further review we recognise the insensitive nature of the ad and have decided to cease airing it across our properties as soon as possible,” said a spokesperson for NBC Universal, owned by Comcast Corp, in a statement on Monday.
+“After further review we recognise the insensitive nature of the ad and have decided to cease airing it across our properties as soon as possible,” said a spokesperson for NBC Universal, owned by Comcast Corp (CMCSA.O), in a statement on Monday.
 The ad was earlier rejected by CNN, which labelled it “racist.”

 “CNN has made it abundantly clear in its editorial coverage that this ad is racist.
 When presented with an opportunity to be paid to take a version of this ad, we declined.
 Those are the facts,” the network tweeted on Saturday.